darrenjw/FPNEM-2020-07/README.md

 ### Setup

 The material for the session are given below.
 To follow along, most of the examples can be easily replicated using [Scastie](https://scastie.scala-lang.org) in the browser (in *worksheet* mode).
-Or better, clone this repo and run `sbt console` from *this* directory.
-You will get a REPL with everything pre-configured.
+Or better, if you have `sbt` (which can be installed via the link above), clone this repo and run `sbt console` from *this* directory.
+You will get a REPL with everything pre-configured ready to go.

 ### Materials